rotskoff-group/polycomp/README.md

     python tests.py
 from the tests directory.

-[Full documentation](https://rotskoff-group.github.io/polycomp) and will continue to be udated as we improve the code
+[Full documentation](https://rotskoff-group.github.io/polycomp) is available and will continue to be udated as we improve the code